 In-Home Flu Shots With Drip Hydration

-Although we can’t help you avoid redness and swelling from the flu shot, Drip Hydration can help you protect yourself and those around you from influenza with the convenience of in-home appointments.
-One of our registered nurses brings your appointment to your door, avoiding needless exposure to the flu or Covid-19 at a clinic or pharmacy.
+Drip Hydration can help you protect yourself and those around you from influenza with the convenience of in-home appointments.
+One of our registered nurses brings your appointment to your door, helping you avoid needless exposure to the flu or Covid-19 at a clinic or pharmacy.